-Once the sensor has started giving you sensor glucose readings, the Home screen will display them similar to what you see here.
+Once the sensor has started giving you sensor glucose readings, the Home screen will display them similarly to what you see here.

 In addition to the pump icons, you will see additional sensor icons on the Status Bar when using CGM.

 |What it means